muratk3n/thirdwave/en/tweets/2020/week14c.md

 ---

 COV, 113K in 1 day.
-Mongolia is doing grrreeeat.
+Mongolia is the place to be - not much going on, ride your horses eat your General Genghis Khan's Chicken.

 There is a global deceleration tho.. good.
 Down to 8.6% daily chg from 13% 4 days ago.